-This study was a double edged sword, according to Amy Howell, Ph.D., research scientist at Rutgers University who was on the team that identified PACs as the active ingredient in cranberries.
-"It compares apples to oranges.
-Some of the studies used juice, while others used supplements, most of which were not even tested to ensure PAC bioactivity,” she says.Due to the variance in levels of PACs in cranberry products, some of the studies reviewed by Cochrane showed positive results, while some showed no benefits at all.
+The lack of standardization in the cranberry supplement industry was identified and highlighted when the October 2012 study published in The Cochrane Library analyzed over 24 studies on cranberry and UTI prevention and found there was marginal benefit.
+According to Dr. Howell, this study analysis failed to show benefit due to the disparate cranberry materials used in the studies.
+Howell, a research scientist at Rutgers University who was on the team that indentified PACs as the active ingredient in cranberries, explains, “It compares apples to oranges.
+Some of the studies used juice, while others used supplements, most of which were not even tested to ensure PAC bioactivity,” she says.
+Because of this, some of the studies reviewed by Cochrane showed positive results, while some showed no benefits at all.

-"The good thing is that this study brought attention to the need for standardization.
-Right now, it’s the Wild West out there, not only with cranberries but many functional supplements.
-Many companies are putting out products without even testing for potency," Howell comments.
-"Cranberry PACs prevent bacterial adhesion to bladder cells, but bioavailability can be destroyed by a variety of factors from high pressure or high temperature processing to improper storage.”
+However, the study yielded a more impactful nugget -- it brought attention to the need for standardization.
+Says Howell, "Right now, it’s the Wild West out there, not only with cranberries but many functional supplements.
+Many companies are putting out products without even testing for potency.
+Cranberry PACs prevent bacterial adhesion to bladder cells, but bioavailability can be destroyed by a variety of factors from high pressure or high temperature processing to improper storage.”

 Lukawski then tested Fruit d'Or's new line of cranberry ingredients along with 15 other natural cranberry supplements for sale in North America.
 The results from an independent accredited third-party lab confirmed that the amount of active PACs in the 15 retail products purchased off the shelf varied greatly — ranging from less than 1 percent to 8 percent, while Fruit d’Or’s cranberry ingredients were shown to contain 15 to 20 percent PACs.
 Test results further revealed that certain branded patented ingredients varied in potency from product to product.